dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format.
-Programmers use YAML for configuration files, inter-process messaging, and data storage because of its simple syntax and easy readability compared to other formats like XML or JSON.

 ## How to:
 Reading and writing YAML in Python typically involves the use of a third-party library, with `PyYAML` being the most popular.
 To get started, you'll need to install PyYAML by running `pip install PyYAML`.